 No one wants to receive spam.
 You should not want to send it.

-If you’re conservative, respectful, and diligent with your email marketing, CASL should be little burden to you.
+If you’re conservative, respectful, and diligent with your email marketing, this legislation should be little burden to you.

 If you’re aggressive, careless, and selfish, you’ll need to become much more diligent and respectful.